BYE-LAWS AND RULES OF THE SCOTTISH BADMINTON UNION

 2.2 The Chief Executive shall have the right to attend any committee where this attendance is not already specified but will not have voting rights.

 2.3 The chair of a committee shall be appointed by the Board and shall automatically have a right to attend the Board if not already a member in their own right but if not already a member in their own right shall have no voting rights at Board meetings.
-The provisions in the previous sentence do not apply to the Selection Committees, Investigation Panel or Appeals Panel.
+The provisions in the previous sentence do not apply to the Junior Selection Committee, Investigation Panel or Appeals Panel.
 Members of each of these Committees and the Panel shall be elected at the Annual General Meeting of the Union and the composition of each Committee shall be as determined by that Committee’s Terms of Reference.

 2.4 If needs should arise the Management Committee or the Chief Executive shall have absolute discretion to call a meeting of any committee or sub committee.
 Co-option to any committee will not be allowed.
 Membership of any committee is a matter entirely for the Board of Directors.

 2.5 The agenda for every meeting shall be circulated to each member at least seven days before the date of the committee meeting.
 Any member of a committee wishing to raise any matter at a forthcoming meeting shall give notice of the proposal where practical to the chair or the Chief Executive not later than two weeks prior to the meeting.
 The chair will be responsible for appointing a Minute secretary from within the committee.
 In the case of the Management Committee, the Minute secretary will be provided by the SBU office.

 2.6 Committees may appoint sub committees as they deem desirable and while the chair of such a sub committee must be a member of the appropriate committee, the composition of that sub committee will be entirely at the discretion of the committee.